 There is no fixed point at which promotions to the rank of professor must occur, and there is obvious variation in the rapidity with which one's scholarship can be expected to mature.
 Even within a single department, different individuals may satisfy in different ways the scholarly promise upon which promotion to tenured rank was predicated.
-Chairs should be aware that TPAC carefully reviews recommendations for promotion to full professor and should be certain that the dossiers of such candidates contain all the information and documentation required, as identified on the Dean of the Faculty's Faculty Review and Promotion webpage.
-It is expected that faculty who are being considered for promotion to full professor should be provided the same due process as is required for the more junior ranks.
+Chairs should be aware that TPAC carefully reviews recommendations for promotion to full professor and should be certain that the dossiers of such candidates contain all the information and documentation required, as identified on the Dean of the Faculty's Tenure and Promotion webpage.
+It is expected that faculty who are being considered for promotion to full professor should be provided the same due process as is required for the more junior ranks, and that the review process will follow that described for tenure review, above.